 This involution phase is a period when the tumor cells are replaced with fatty and scar tissue.
 As seen above, the onset of involution is accompanied by a grey color change to the skin of the hemangioma and a significant softening of the tumor – becoming more spongy.
 This period continues over the course of years and is usually complete by age 7 but may last until ten years of age.
 After involution, half of children will not have any noticeable abnormality in the area where the hemangioma was located.
 In the other half of patients, there can be crepe like (paper thin) skin, excess skin that hangs, residual extra bulk in and under the skin or deformity of structures under the hemangioma (such as in the nose or ear where cartilages may be damaged by the hemangioma).

 Hemangiomas are so common and have such a characteristic growth pattern that the history of how the tumor appeared and the clinical exam are usually all that experienced physicians need to make the diagnosis.
-If the diagnosis is not clear a biopsy can be used to confirm the diagnosis, however this is rare.
+Hemangiomas are typically diagnosed by appearance, but if the diagnosis is not clear a biopsy can be used to confirm the diagnosis, however this is rare.

 While all hemangiomas are benign, there are special cases when the location of the hemangioma and associated patterns that accompany them need to be recognized.
 The first thing to understand is that despite being benign, non invasive tumors, the bulk of hemangiomas can deform delicate specialized structures and create difficult reconstructive challenges.
 This is most common in the head and neck.
 Hemangiomas in the eyelids, nose, lip and ear can irreversibly damage underlying cartilage, pigmentation or skin quality that will result in a deformity of these structures.
 We must also consider functional problems in the eyelids that can cause problems with vision.
 If large, the weight of the hemangioma can cause the upper eyelid to close and block the pupil.
 If the hemangioma is very large it can block the vision directly.
 In infants, if the brain is not receiving a visual picture from an eye the brain will begin to ignore the information coming from that eye (deprivation amblyopia).
 This makes it important to treat hemangiomas in this area with medication or surgery early.
 If very large, hemangiomas can compress the eye that can cause the eye to become misshapen (astigmatism).
 Another important location is in the beard distribution (along the jawline, chin and neck) as these hemangiomas can compress the windpipe (trachea).